lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 ## The mocks mounting option

-The [mocks mounting optino](https://vue-test-utils.vuejs.org/api/options.html#mocks) is one way to set the value of any properties attached to `Vue.prototype`.
-This commonlly includes:
+The [mocks mounting option](https://vue-test-utils.vuejs.org/api/options.html#mocks) is one way to set the value of any properties attached to `Vue.prototype`.
+This commonly includes:

 - `$store`, for Vuex
 - `$router`, for Vue Router
 - `$t`, for vue-i18n

-any many others.
+and many others.

 ## Example with vue-i18n

-Use with Vuex and Vue Router are discussed in the respective sections.
+Use with Vuex and Vue Router are discussed in the respective sections, [here](https://lmiller1990.github.io/vue-testing-handbook/vuex-in-components.html) and [here](https://lmiller1990.github.io/vue-testing-handbook/vue-router.html).
 Let's see an example with [vue-i18n](https://github.com/kazupon/vue-i18n).
-While it would be possible to use `createLocalVue` and install `vue-i18n` for each test, that would quickly get cumbersome and introduce boilerplate.
+While it would be possible to use `createLocalVue` and install `vue-i18n` for each test, that would quickly get cumbersome and introduce a lot of boilerplate.
 First, a `<Bilingual>` component that uses `vue-i18n`:

 ```html
 <template>